 6:30-8:00 p.m., Bole Community Room

 Interested in Scottish dancing?
 Want to learn how?
-The Scottish Dancing Group, led by Katherine Buck, invites you to join in the fun.
+The Scottish Dancing Group, led by Katherine Buck, invited everyone to join in the fun.

 Wednesday, March 15

 Enjoyed Cuban, Haitian and African rhythms performed by Linda Warnaar and the 2017 Drumming Across Cultures Class.

 12th Annual Sugar on Snow Party – FREE TREATS

 Tried a traditional Vermont springtime favorite treat for free.